LOCAL ORGANISING COMMITTEE

 Research Interests include microbial-soil-plant interactions in agronomic systems, and their relationship to the role of functional microbial communities in soil biogeochemical cycles and greenhouse gas emissions.
 She leads the Soil Microbiome sub-programme within Teagasc.

-Reader in Ecology at Queen’s University Belfast.
+Associate Professor of Ecology at University College Dublin.
 Research integrates experimental and theoretical approaches to investigate the ecological and evolutionary processes that structure terrestrial biodiversity in space and time with a main focus on soil biodiversity, the interactions between microbes, plants and animals, and how these interactions drive belowground and aboveground processes.

 Associate Professor, UCD School of Biology & Environmental Science, University College Dublin.
 Research focuses on environmental microbiology and the environmental factors affecting microbial activity as a means of developing strategies for the reduction of greenhouse gases, restoration of contaminated sites and development of sustainable agricultural systems.